 Our Analysis and Test Results

-Over the course of our test period, we rode extensively with the Transfer Performance in a variety of locations and trails.
+Throughout our test period, we rode extensively with the Transfer Performance in a variety of locations and trails.
 We also scrutinized its performance against all of the other posts in our test during side-by-side testing in a controlled environment.
 There was much to like about the Transfer Performance.
 First, it was incredibly easy to install.
-Second, the post doesn't automatically come with a remote, so you have to order the style that you want.
+Second, the post doesn't automatically come with a remote, so you get to order the style that you want.
 Third, it works, and it works well.
-Fourth, it's the second least expensive post in our test.
-There's nothing earth shattering about the performance of the Fox Transfer, but it has a smooth and consistent action in its travel, and it worked perfectly the entire time we used it.
-It's hard to complain about a product that you like, but we discovered that we didn't love the noticeable lateral play in the saddle, although we found it easy to overlook it.
-We also weren't super impressed by the weight of the Transfer Performance, second heaviest in the test, or the overall length of the post, longest in the test.
-These gripes are minor, and we still thought the Transfer post was a real step up for Fox from their last dropper the D.O.S.S.
+Fourth, it's offered at a fair price.

 Smoothness and Functionality

 The Fox Transfer Performance functioned well and consistently throughout our test period and during our side-by-side testing on our controlled dropper post-test apparatus.
-The post moved smoothly through its travel both during compression and extension with a fixed return rate in the nitrogen charged spring.
-We aren't exactly sure what the speed of the spring is, but is the second fastest in extension of our test selection, with an audible thunk at the top out.
-In field testing, we found the speed of extension to be quick but did not make us fear injury to our undersides.
-We also enjoyed the fact that the rate of extension can be modulated by feathering the remote as you press it.
-The Transfer was the also the second easiest in compression force, only the 9point8 Fall Line got out of the way more easily.
+The post moved smoothly through its travel both during compression and extension with a fixed return rate in the nitrogen-charged spring.
+We aren't exactly sure what the speed of the spring is, but it had one of the fastest extensions of our test selection, with an audible thunk at the top out.
+In our field testing, we found the speed of extension to be quick but did not make us fear injury to our undersides.
+We also enjoyed the fact that the rate of return can be modulated by feathering the remote as you press it.
+The Transfer is also among easiest in compression force.

 Our biggest gripe with the functionality of the Transfer Performance is the lateral play or wiggle, that is noticeable in the saddle.
-Every other seatpost in our test selection had barely any saddle play, and the Thomson Covert Elite had absolutely none.
 The Transfer's saddle play was apparent out of the box, and while it didn't get any worse over time, it was quite noticeable virtually any time you touch the seat, and it occasionally makes a very slight knocking noise while riding through exceptionally rough terrain.
-Because the seatpost performed flawlessly otherwise, we wouldn't call it a deal breaker, but it is slightly annoying and noteworthy nonetheless.
-It's also important to note that the overall extended length of the Fox Transfer Performance was the longest in our test.
-This won't be a big deal for a lot of riders, but may potentially cause fitment issues for some.
+Because the seatpost performed flawlessly otherwise, we wouldn't call it a deal-breaker, but it is slightly annoying and noteworthy nonetheless.
+It's also important to note that the overall extended length of the Transfer is among the longest in our test for a 150mm travel post.
+This won't be a big deal for a lot of riders, but may potentially cause fit issues for some.

-The Fox's saddle clamp features a zero offset head with a standard two-bolt design that tightens down the upper and lower pieces of the clamp around the saddle rails.
-The two bolts, fore, and aft, are adjusted to determine the angle of your saddle.
+The Fox's saddle clamp features a zero-offset head with a standard two-bolt design that tightens down the upper and lower pieces of the clamp around the saddle rails.
+The two bolts, fore and aft, are adjusted to determine the angle of your saddle.
 There is nothing fancy or innovative about this saddle clamp, but it gets the job done, and that's about all it needs to do.
 At no point during our test period did we experience any loosening of the bolts or noise of any kind coming from the saddle rail and saddle clamp interface.
 We can't complain about the performance of the Fox saddle clamp.
-However, other posts like the 9point8 Fall Line and Crank Brothers Highline featured more user-friendly designs that made installing and removing the saddle much quicker and easier.
+However, other posts feature more user-friendly designs that make installing and removing the saddle much simpler.

-It is important to note that the Fox Transfer Performance does not automatically come with a remote or cable and housing.
-The post is sold for $294 on its own, and the remote (includes cable and housing) are sold separately for $65 making the price of the whole system $359.
-This is inconvenient if you aren't aware that the remote is sold separately, but this way you get the remote style that you want and the price of everything is still almost the least expensive in our test selection.
+It is important to note that the Transfer Performance does not automatically come with a remote or cable and housing.
+The post is sold for $294 on its own, and the remote (includes cable and housing) is sold separately for $65 making the price of the whole system $359.
+This is inconvenient if you aren't aware that the remote is sold separately, but this way, you get the remote style that you want, and the price of everything is still around average in our test selection.

-The remote options are a left side under mount for 1x drivetrains, shaped like a shift lever, or a right/left side on bar for 2x or 3x drivetrains, a small paddle style lever that are oriented perpendicular to the handlebar.
-Since we are running 1x drivetrains, we opted for the 1x remote.
-The Fox 1x remote is beautifully machined, features a beautiful and clean design, and looks good mounted on the handlebar.
-It is easy to install due to the hinged design of the clamp as there is no need to remove your grips.
-The cable feeds through the lever and is held in place with a small set screw and cut and crimped at the remote end of the system making setup of the Fox among the easiest in our test selection.
+The remote options are a Fox left side under-mount for 1x drivetrains, shaped like a shift lever, a Race Face left side under-mount for 1x drivetrains, or a right/left side on bar for 2x or 3x drivetrains, a small paddle style lever that is oriented perpendicular to the handlebar.
+Since we are running 1x drivetrains, we opted for the Fox 1x remote.
+The Fox 1x remote is beautifully machined, features a nice clean design, and looks good mounted on the handlebar.
+It is easy to install due to the hinged design of the clamp, as you don't need to remove your grips.
+The cable feeds through the lever and is held in place with a small set screw and cut and crimped at the remote end of the system, making setup of the Fox among the easiest in our test selection.
 The crimped end of the cable hides in a slot on the backside of the lever.

-The lever action is smooth and had the third easiest actuation force among the remotes that we tested; only the 9point8 Fall Line and the KS LEV Integra were easier to press.
-The rate of return when extending the post could also be modulated by feathering the lever while pressing it.
+The lever action is smooth and among the easiest in actuation force among the remotes that we tested.
+The rate of return when extending the post can also be modulated by feathering the lever while pressing it.
 We did find that we wished we could adjust the angle of the lever to improve the ergonomics to our exact preferences, but it is in a fixed position.
-The fixed position is good but certainly could be better if it were adjustable and less reach with the thumb was necessary.
+The fixed position is good but certainly could be better if it were adjustable, and less reach with the thumb was necessary.

 Ease of Setup

-The Fox Transfer Performance was tied for the easiest post to install on our test bike.
-The hinged remote went onto the handlebar in seconds, and the saddle was extremely straightforward to attach.
+The Transfer was quite easy to install on our test bike.
+The hinged remote went onto the handlebar in seconds, and the saddle is extremely straightforward to attach.
 The post features a tool-free quick disconnect design that is so simple it almost hurts, making installing and later removing the post from the frame a snap.
-The most challenging part of the installation, and any internally routed dropper post installation is routing the housing through the frame.
-If possible use a housing coupler to pull the new housing through the frame with the old housing that you are removing.
+The most challenging part of the installation is routing the housing through the frame.
+If possible, use a housing coupler to pull the new housing through the frame with the old housing that you are removing.

-At a retail price of $359, the Fox Transfer Performance is one of the best values in our test selection.
-Combine the price with the fact that the seatpost is well designed and performs its duties consistently and reliably and we would recommend this dropper post to everyone, especially those on a budget.
+At a retail price of $359 (with remote), the Transfer Performance is a pretty good value.
+Combine the price with the fact that the seatpost is well designed and performs its duties consistently and reliably, and we would recommend this dropper post to anyone.

 Fox has made a great product in the Transfer Performance dropper post.
 It looks good, works well and couldn't be easier to install.
 We also liked the fact that you have to order the remote lever separately, ensuring you end up with the style you prefer.
-Our only complaints with the Transfer are minor, the weight, second heaviest in our test, the overall length and stack height could present some fitment issues, and the play that is quite evident in the saddle.
-Assuming you can get past these minor gripes, the Transfer performed its duties consistently and reliably throughout our test period, and we would recommend it to a friend and install it on our bikes.
+Our only complaints with the Transfer are minor, the weight, the overall length, and stack height could present some fit issues, and the play that is quite evident in the saddle.
+Assuming you can get past these minor gripes, the Transfer performs its duties consistently and reliably, and we would recommend it to a friend and install it on our own bikes.